-Most employees are eligible to participate in the 403(b) and 457(b) plans immediately upon employment, however, private contractors, appointed/elected trustees and/or school board members and student workers are not eligible to participate in the 403(b) Plan.
-Employees may make voluntary elective deferrals to both the 403(b) and 457(b) plans.
-Participants are fully vested in their contributions and earnings at all times.
+Most employees are eligible to participate in the 403(b) and 457(b) plans immediately upon employment, however, private contractors, appointed/elected trustees, school board members, and student workers are not eligible to participate in these Plans.
+Eligible employees may make voluntary elective deferrals to both the 403(b) and 457(b) plans, and participants are fully vested in their contributions and earnings at all times.